johaGL/CompoundsIdentifiers/README.md

 * hmdb_generator.py: it is an identical copy of the script *hmdb.py* created by yufree (https://gist.github.com/yufree/f552d865096010445fc7b969e7e9d439) which is an xml parser suited for the hmdb dowloaded database.
 See the [Instructions for HMDB](#instructions-for-hmdb) section and follow steps there before using the script.
  .
 It takes ~ 10 min to complete

 * lipidmaps_generator.py: searches with the API of LIPIDMAPS database.
-It takes XX minutes ??? hours ???.
+It takes 1 minute.

 ### Instructions for HMDB